akrabat/avalanche/README.md

 * Create a new directory
 * Place required markup files and any custom css files here
-* Copy the `example_presentation/presentation.cfg` to here and change the filenames as required
+* Copy the `example_presentation/presentation.cfg` to here and change the filenames and paths as required

 ## Building the slides